kgiszewski/Machina/README.md

 Right now can clone this repo and build it or off [Nuget](https://www.nuget.org/packages/Umbraco.Machina).

 **What about 'xyz' property type?**
 There are a few other property types not covered in the migration scripts.
 Those are `Archetype`, `Folder Browser`, `Member Picker` and `Related Links`.
 Send me a PR.
+You might wanna try the NestedContent migrator on Archetype.
+I haven't migrated an Archetype site yet.

 **Can I just test a small set first?**
 You can pass a doctype to the migrations in this form `machina-mcp -f:homepage` to limit the content to the `homepage` doctype.
 Use `machina-mcp -p:1 -f:homepage` to persist the changes to just that doctype.